-The aim of our befriending service is to provide a professional befriending relationship which provides one to one support in the community for up to a year.
+The aim of our Befriending service is to provide a professional relationship that provides one-to-one support in the community for up to a year.

-Trained volunteers provide one-to-one support that promotes social inclusion.
-They support and encourage people to access their own community and create social opportunities, to thereby increase their self confidence and social interactions.
+Trained volunteers provide one-to-one support to promote social inclusion.
+They support and encourage people to access their own community and create social opportunities.
+This helps increase their self confidence and social interactions.

-- Anyone who is aged 18+ and is experiencing mild to moderate Mental Wellbeing Challenges
+- Anyone who is aged 18+ and experiences mild to moderate Mental Wellbeing Challenges

-- Anyone who would like support with developing positive mental wellbeing.
+- People that would like support to develop positive mental wellbeing.